haifengl/smile

 You can also modify the configuration file ./conf/smile.ini for the memory and other JVM settings.

-To use Smile shell in Kotlin, type
+To use SMILE shell in Kotlin, type

 ./bin/kotlin.sh